Trust-Anchor-Group/TemplatePaymentService/README.md

 To simplify development, once the project is cloned, add a `FileFolder` reference to your repository folder in your [gateway.config file](https://lab.tagroot.io/Documentation/IoTGateway/GatewayConfig.md).
 This allows you to test and run your changes to
-Markdown and Javascript immediately, without having to synchronize the folder contents with an external host, or recompile or go through the trouble of generating a distributable software package just for testing purposes.
+Markdown, [back-end script](https://lab.tagroot.io/Script.md) and Javascript immediately, without having to synchronize the folder contents with an external host, or recompile or go through the trouble of generating a distributable software package just for testing purposes.
 Changes you make in .NET can be applied in runtime if you the *Hot Reload* permits, otherwise you need to recompile and re-run the application again.

 Example of how to point a web folder to your project folder: